 It's important to note that an order and an invoice are two different things.
-An order is an overview of the entire products order.
-An invoice is a document used to request payment from your client.
-You can have one or more invoices based the payment schedule you've set up.
+An order is an overview of the entire set of products or services ordered by the client.
+Whereas, an invoice is a document used to request a specific payment from your client.
+You can have one or more invoices based the payment schedule you’ve set up for their order.

 You can learn more about the differences here:

 Creating an Order